Blendify/blender-manual/trunk/blender_docs/manual/preferences/file.rst

    This specifies the number of minutes between each Auto Save.
    The default value of the Blender installation is 5 (5 minutes).
-   The minimum is 1, and the Maximum is 60 (save at every one hour).
+   The minimum is 1, and the Maximum is 60 (save every hour).

 :doc:`Read more about Auto Save options </troubleshooting/recover>`.